idiomatic-go/motif/README.md

 ## accessdata

-Accessdata provides the Entry type, which contains all of the data needed for access logging.
+Provides the Entry type, which contains all of the data needed for access logging.
 ~~~
 // Entry - struct for all access logging data
 type Entry struct {